owncast/owncast.github.io/content/docs/chat-authentication.md

   docs:
     parent: "guides"
 weight: 200
-tags: [chat, fediverse, indieauth]
+tags: [chat, fediverse, indieauth, authentication, login, accounts]
 ---

 There is no requirement to authenticate when using Owncast chat.
-However, some prefer to authenticate themselves to verify their identity to others, and to support using the same chat identity across multiple devices and browsers.
+However, some prefer to authenticate themselves to verify their identity to others, and to continue using the same chat identity across multiple devices and browsers.
 This is especially helpful for those with [moderator](/docs/moderation/) privileges.